amassiro/ECALCuda/HackatonJan2019/README.md

 Ideas

-    - matrix should be fixed size -> templated
+    - matrix should be fixed size -> templated   ---> it can take a lot to compile, but then much faster to run
     - pivoting
     - LHCb for 12x12 Cholevsky decomposition
     - 6x6 matrix already available